pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Il semble que la perfection soit atteinte non quand il n'y a plus rien à ajouter, mais quand il n'y a plus rien à retrancher."
 "It seems that perfection is achieved not when there is nothing more to add, but when there is nothing more to take away"
 --Antoine de Saint-Exupery

-"Well it's your world now.
-Have fun with empowerment.
-It seems to make everyone that gets it really happy."
---Rick Sanchez

 "Life is what happens to us while we are making other plans."
 --Allen Saunders